healthylife1191/new_repo2/README.md

 # Healty Life

 ## Description
 How to live healthy life?
 Start with good habits.
+Choose your thoughts and feelings carefully.